rpadovani/rpadovani.com/_posts/2015-02-28-scopes-arent-widgets.markdown

 Okay, I hope is clear my point here: the concept of scopes it the same of Google Now, but scopes are opensource and more powerful, now we only need developers to implement them.
-And a couple of features.
+Luckily, it's very easy to develop them, as Carla [wrote][carla] on her blog.

 ## What's missing?